 There is a summer trip for all of the employees and they do a great Christmas party and a lot of happy hours.
 Sure there are ups and downs and projects that perform better than others, but I do feel everyone is given a chance.

 -Some people have gotten many chances when they didn't deserve them and others haven't when they did deserve them.

-I applied online.
-The process took 2 weeks.
-I interviewed at Terrapinn.
+I applied through a recruiter.
+The process took a week.
+I interviewed at Terrapinn (New York, NY).